mayankshouche/DSLabFinalProject/index.md

 #### Democratic Tweets

 We see that Democrats tweet about health care, public health, the trump administration, and small busineses the most.
-What is interesting is that Democrats on twitter say "Trump Administration", which carries somewhat of a negative connotation, much more often than Republicans.
+What is interesting is that Democrats on twitter say the "Trump Administration",  which carries somewhat of a negative connotation, while Republicans tend not to say it at all.

 ![](images/democrat_tweet_cloud.png)